Morality, Justice,

 This is pure sophistry, apparently from judges willing to void traditional principles of justice just so the government can create criminals out of people who have insensibly run afoul of a vast and incomprehensible United States Code (or simply the obscure regulations published in the infinite pages of the Federal Register).
 The Journal article, however, implied rather than stated that this trend is not simply contrary to an "age-old legal principle," but that it is productive of multiple cases of grotesque injustice.
 This could well be one of the fruits of the judicial positivism (a form of moral heteronomy) that is taught in the law schools, that (1) there is no law but "positive" (i.e. statutory) law, and (2) "justice" is the practice of the courts, i.e. whatever it is that the courts happen do.

-Lest anyone think that this is only a problem in the United States, and that The Economist can look down on these Yankee follies from the superior perspective of British law, the same trend is evident in its own land, the place of the very origin of the Common Law:
+Lest anyone think that these abuses are only a problem in the United States, and that The Economist can look down on these Yankee follies from the superior perspective of British law, the same trend is evident in its own land, the place of the very origin of the Common Law:

 In 2009 a former soldier, Paul Clarke, found a bag in his garden containing a shotgun.
 He brought it to the [British] police station and was immediately handcuffed and charged with possession of the gun.
 At his trial the judge noted: "In law there is no dispute that Mr. Clarke has no defense to this charge.
 The intention of anybody possessing a firearm is irrelevant."
 Mr. Clarke was sentenced to five years in prison.
 A public outcry eventually won his release. ["Two Cautionary Tales of Gun Control," Joyce Lee Malcolm, The Wall Street Journal, 27 December 2012]